netdata/netdata/docs/guides/step-by-step/step-07.md

 ## What's next?

-In this step of the Netdata tutorial, you learned how to:
+In this step of the Netdata guide, you learned how to:

 -   Change the dashboard's settings
 -   Check if there's an update to Netdata